 - How much current can 240 sqmm copper cable carry?

-A 240 sqmm copper cable can handle 100 amps of current.
+A 240 sqmm copper cable can carry 100 amps of current.

 - What amp is required for 240v?

-The amp used for 240v depends on the load.
-Normal household devices will need 15-20 amps of current.
-However, some appliances, like electric dryers and electric ovens, can needed to 50 amps of current.
+The amp was used for 240v on the basis of the load.
+Normal household appliances need 15-20 amps of current. some devices like electric dryers and electric ovens, use 50 amps of current.

 - What size wire for 100 amps at 200 feet?

-A 2 AWG copper wire or 0 AWG aluminum wire is the wire size needed for a 100 amp circuit with a 200 foot run.
+for a 100 amp circuit with a 200-foot run, 2 AWG copper wire or 0 AWG aluminum wire is the wire size needed

 - What size wire is 100 amps in feet?

-The size of the wire for 100 amps based on the length of the run.
-For a short run, a 4 AWG copper wire is sufficient.
-However, for a longer run, a larger wire size can be used.
+100 amps wire size based on the length of the run.
+For a smaller run, a 4 AWG copper wire is good.
+However, for a longer run, a higher wire size can be used.

 - What size wire for 200 amps?